 \section{Our contribution}

-In this work, we propose a novel physics-based PNODE framework that directly learns from high-fidelity CFD instead of 0D simulations with simple chemical kinetics.
-We parameterize our neural ODEs with additional parameters to account for CFD simulations with different experimental conditions such as mass inflow, initial species composition, and geometry of the combustor chamber.
-Physical knowledge is incorporated into our neural ODEs, as we only use deep neural networks to predict the heat source term and chemical kinetics in our 0D flow model, instead of the entire source term $F$ in \cref{eq:pnode}.
-In particular, our physics-based PNODE framework allows us to build a reduced-order surrogate model for laser ignition in a rocket combustor that \begin{itemize} \item provides solutions satisfying \emph{physical constraints}, \item learns combustion with \emph{high-dimensional} input parameters, \item needs \emph{less training samples} than purely data-driven approaches, \item matches the accuracy of \emph{high-fidelity} simulations. \end{itemize}
+This paper introduces a novel physics-based PNODE framework that improves existing methods by directly learning from high-fidelity CFD simulations.
+Our approach incorporates the parameterization of a neural ODE to account for different experimental conditions, including mass inflow, initial species composition, and the geometry of the combustor chamber.
+We represent physical knowledge in our 0D flow model by utilizing deep neural networks to predict the heat source term and chemical kinetics, rather than approximating the entire source term $F$ as in \cref{eq:pnode}.
+By leveraging our framework, we can significantly enhance the accuracy and performance of our combustion system simulations.
+Our physics-based PNODE framework allows us to build a reduced-order surrogate model for laser ignition in a rocket combustor that \begin{itemize} \item provides solutions satisfying \emph{physics constraints}, \item learns combustion with \emph{high-dimensional} input parameters, \item needs \emph{less training samples} than purely data-driven approaches, \item matches the accuracy of \emph{high-fidelity} simulations. \end{itemize}

 The general workflow is illustrated in \cref{fig:motivation}.
-We validate our approach on high-fidelity simulation data describing laser-induced ignition of a prototype rocket combustor.
+We validate our approach on high-fidelity simulation data describing a laser-induced ignition of a prototype rocket combustor.
 We compare the performance of our PNODE-based 0D model with conventional interpolation methods such as kernel ridge regression and neural networks.

 The remainder of this paper is organized as follows. \Cref{sec:method} describes our overall methodology for physics-based PNODEs. \Cref{sec:0dmodel} describes the overall framework of our PNODE-based 0D model. \Cref{sec:neuralnetworks} reviews the structure of deep neural networks, the choice of hyper-parameters, and optimization pipelines. \Cref{sec:experiments} shows the numerical benchmarks of the PNODE-based models on high-fidelity simulations of laser-induced ignition of a rocket combustor.